Jeff Tweedy: Uncle Tupelo (1987–1994)

-At his parents' request, Tweedy enrolled at several universities, but dropped out of them so that he could concentrate on Uncle Tupelo.
+At his parents' request, Tweedy attended several universities, but dropped out of all of them to concentrate on Uncle Tupelo.
 While moonlighting as a record store clerk at Euclid Records in St. Louis, Tweedy met Tony Margherita.
 After Margherita saw the band perform at an acoustic concert in 1988, he decided to become the band's manager.
 The band began playing regular shows at Cicero's basement bar in the Delmar Loop near Washington University in St. Louis with other bands playing in a similar style.
 Uncle Tupelo recorded a ten-track demo tape entitled Not Forever, Just For Now in 1989, attracting the attention of Giant/Rockville Records.
 The independent label signed the band, and Uncle Tupelo's first album, No Depression, was released the next year.
 The title song, originally performed by the Carter Family, became strongly associated with the alternative country scene, and became the name of an influential alternative country periodical called No Depression.

 During times when Uncle Tupelo was not touring, Tweedy and Farrar played as Coffee Creek, a short-lived cover band with The Bottle Rockets' Brian Henneman and Mark Ortmann.
 Around this time, Tweedy began developing problems with alcohol, leading to tensions between Tweedy and Farrar.
 While he never refused to play a gig, Tweedy was forced to sit out in place of Henneman at some performances.
 Tweedy quit drinking entirely after meeting future wife Sue Miller, although he replaced this habit with smoking marijuana.
 However, after developing a dependence on marijuana, he quickly quit using it, as well.
 After releasing Still Feel Gone, the band formed a friendship with Peter Buck of R.E.M., who produced their third album March 16–20, 1992 for free.
 Uncle Tupelo left the Rockville label in favor of Sire Records (Warner) later in 1992 because Rockville refused to pay the band any royalties for their albums.
 After the signing, Max Johnston and John Stirratt joined the band as Mike Heidorn was replaced by Bill Belzer who was later replaced by Ken Coomer.
 The five-piece band recorded Anodyne, which sold over 150,000 copies and debuted at number 18 on the Billboard Heatseekers chart, but was the last album Uncle Tupelo released.